 The Organization has also developed several structures and institutions to follow-up on the political decisions negotiated by the participating States:

-Secretary General – acts as the representative of the Chairman-in-Office and as the OSCE’s Chief Administrative Officer.
+Secretary General – acts as the representative of the Chairperson-in-Office and as the OSCE’s Chief Administrative Officer.
 Helga Maria Schmid was appointed to the post of Secretary General of the OSCE in December 2020 for a three-year term.

 Secretariat – under the direction of the Secretary General, provides operational support to the Organization.
 The Secretariat’s mandate involves: supporting OSCE field activities; maintaining contacts with international and non-governmental organizations; coordinating OSCE economic and environmental activities; OSCE activities in the politico-military field; administrative, financial and personnel services; conference and language services; information technology and press and public information.